GeoscienceAustralia/stormwavecluster/R/wave_dispersion/README.md

 Here we give an example of computing the wave period given the wavelength and depth, for a wave in-between the shallow and deep water limits.
 We then back-calculate the wavelength from the computed period, and check that it is identical to the input value (to within errors tolerated by the numerical optimization).
+To run this code you should be in the same directory as the file [wave_dispersion_relation.R](wave_dispersion_relation.R), or else change the filename in the `source` command below to include the full directory path to the latter script.
 ```r
     source('wave_dispersion_relation.R')